Persecution: Muslims

 The persecution of Muslims has been a recurring phenomenon throughout the history of Islam.
 Persecution may refer to unwarranted arrest, imprisonment, beatings, torture, or execution.
 It may also refer to the confiscation or destruction of property, or incitement to hate Muslims.

 Persecution can extend beyond those who perceive themselves to be Muslims and include those who are perceived by others as Muslims, or it can include Muslims who are considered non-Muslims by fellow Muslims.
 The Ahmadiyya regard themselves as Muslims, but are seen by many other Muslims as non-Muslims and "heretics".
 In 1984, the Government of Pakistan, under General Zia-ul-Haq, passed Ordinance XX, which banned proselytizing by Ahmadis and also banned Ahmadis from referring to themselves as Muslims.
 According to this ordinance, any Ahmadi who refers to oneself as a Muslim by words, either spoken or written, or by visible representation, directly or indirectly, or makes the call for prayer as other Muslims do, is punishable by imprisonment of up to 3 years.
 Because of these difficulties, Mirza Tahir Ahmad migrated to London.

-Pagans & Heathens
+Pagans

+Persecution of Pagans refers to the historical and ongoing acts of religious intolerance, violence, and oppression against followers of pagan or polytheistic religions.
+This persecution has been carried out by various religious and political groups, including Christians, Muslims, and governments throughout history.